mcmonkeyprojects/Sentinel/README.md

 **Join us on Discord!**: https://discord.gg/Q6pZGSR in the `#sentinel-lobby` channel.

-- **IMPORTANT:**
-- NPC's won't do melee damage?
-In your config.yml file, toggle the setting that says "workaround damage" to true, and restart your server!
-- NPC's won't do ranged damaged, or protection plugins causing problems?
-In your config.yml file, toggle the setting that says "enforce damage" to true, and restart your server!
-- Note that back-support for older versions is sometimes limited.
-Compatibility is tested mainly on the most recent one or two versions.
-1.8.8 servers are supported as the oldest option, but not fully functional.
-See notes here: https://wiki.citizensnpcs.co/Minecraft_1.8

 ### Basic Usage

 - First, get acquainted with Citizens in general for best luck using Sentinel.